Table of Contents

 SECTION 3.10 COMMITTEES: Committees shall be selected from the Boards of Directors of members in good standing.
 The interim chairman of each committee shall be selected by the Association Board until the committee meets, at which time it will select its own chairman.
 Personnel for consultation shall be made ex-officio members and their services encouraged and utilized to the fullest extent practicable.
 Any committee shall only be empowered to make recommendations to the full Board of the membership at large for formal disposition.

 SECTION 3.11 MEETING EXPENSE: Members of the Board of Directors and delegates to meetings of the membership shall receive no expenses or per diem from the Association, for attending any Board of Director, Annual, Regional or National meetings unless so provided by the Board.
 Further, the Board of Directors may provide for payment by the Association of per diem and expenses for those attending meetings of the Executive Committee or other committees, provided compensation is not received from more than one (1) source.

-SECTION 3.12 PRESENCE: Any one or more members of the Board of Directors or any committee thereof may participate in a meeting of the Board of Directors or any such committee by means of a conference telephone or similar communications equipment allowing all persons participating in the meeting to hear each other at the same time.
+SECTION 3.12 PRESENCE: Any one or more members of the Board of Directors or any committee thereof may participate in a meeting of the Board of Directors or any such committee by means of a conference telephone, electronic, video-conference, or similar communications equipment allowing all persons participating in the meeting to hear each other at the same time.
 Participation by such means shall constitute presence in person at a meeting.

 ARTICLE IV - OFFICERS

 SECTION 4.1 PRINCIPAL OFFICERS:The officers of the Association shall be a President, a First Vice President, a Second Vice President, a Secretary, and a Treasurer, each of whom must be a member of the Board of Directors of a voting member cooperative.

 SECTION 4.2 EXECUTIVE COMMITTEE: The officers shall constitute the Executive Committee of the Association.
 In the case of a North Dakota director sitting on the National Telecommunications Cooperative Association Board, such director may also sit on this Association's Executive Committee in an advisory capacity but shall have no vote.